This section provides an overview of the curriculum at St. Andrew's Primary School.

 Learning Beyond the Classroom

 Outdoor learning is important to the children at St Andrew’s.
 Opportunities are given for our children to use our school grounds in their learning.
 We have an established school garden which boasts a wide variety of fruit and vegetable beds.
-All of our children enjoy 'Friends of the Earth' sessions, run by Mrs Lock.
-During these sessions children spend time in our outdoor spaces, participate in orienteering and outside games, and learn about nature, the natural world and fire safety around our fire-pit.
+All of our children enjoy 'Friends of the Earth' sessions; during which children spend time in our outdoor spaces, participate in orienteering and outside games, and learn about nature, the natural world and fire safety around our fire-pit.